millicast/streaming-sdk-react-native-getting-started/README.md

 s.dependency          'JitsiWebRTC', '~> 111.0.0'
 ```

-Because we are using a local depepency of WebRTC that supports tvOS.
+Because we are using a local dependency of WebRTC that supports tvOS.

 ## Compatibility/Requirements

-It is used a specific version of React Native because of the need for compatibility between react-native-tvos and react-native-webrtc.
+It is used a specific version of React Native because of the need for compatibility between `react-native-tvos` and `react-native-webrtc`.

 ## License
 Please refer to [LICENSE](https://github.com/millicast/streaming-sdk-react-native-getting-started/blob/main/LICENSE) file.